-The Aga Khan University takes pride in upholding its tradition of attaining high level of rigour and integrity in its academic endeavours.
+The Aga Khan University takes pride in upholding its tradition of attaining a high level of rigour and integrity in its academic endeavours.
 AKU builds on common concerns and ensures that the same standards are applied in the conduct and reporting of research.
+This Policy applies to all research across all research disciplines, where research is defined as an undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation2.

-Though unintentional violations of ethical standards remain a possibility in all investigations; a false allegation of misconduct can jeopardize the reputation of the University and its researchers.
-Hence, this policy is developed with the objective in mind that while having the responsibility to provide a conducive environment to promote integrity in research and quality assurance.
-AKU has taken steps to ensure that appropriate mechanisms are in place to expeditiously deal with allegations of misconduct in research.
+Though unintentional violations of ethical standards remain a possibility in all investigations, a false allegation of misconduct can jeopardize the reputation of the University and its researchers.
+Hence, this policy is developed with the objective in mind that while having the responsibility to provide a conducive environment to promote integrity in research and quality assurance, AKU has taken steps to ensure that appropriate mechanisms are in place to expeditiously deal with allegations of misconduct in research.

-This policy also addresses necessary checks and balances to ensure that the highest ethical standards are maintained at all AKU campuses.
+This policy also addresses the necessary checks and balances to ensure that the highest ethical standards are maintained at all AKU campuses.